Heart Failure

 For providers

 The Advanced Heart Failure Center at OHI accepts referrals for the evaluation, diagnosis and treatment of patients with suspected or confirmed pulmonary hypertension.
-We are a comprehensive care center with capabilities to perform cardiac MRI, right heart catheterization with vasodilator study and cardiopulmonary exercise testing, in addition to echocardiography.
-These tests are critical to diagnosing and identifying the proper treatment for pulmonary hypertension patients.
+We are a comprehensive care center with expertise in echocardiography, cardiac MRI, right heart catheterization with vasodilator study and both invasive and non-invasive cardiopulmonary exercise testing.
+These tests are critical to diagnosing and identifying the proper treatment for pulmonary hypertension patients as well as for assessing treatment response.

-Our staff includes a dedicated pulmonary hypertension coordinator who will arrange the collection of patients’ medical records prior to consult visit, meet with the patient to discuss the treatment plan delineated by the provider, facilitate the insurance approval process of pulmonary hypertension specific drug therapies and monitor the response to treatment.
+Our staff includes two dedicated pulmonary hypertension coordinators who help collection of medical records prior to consultation, meet with the patient to discuss the treatment plan and ensure access to therapy.

 For providers